raquo/Laminar/website/docs/documentation.md

 * If you legitimately need to run arbitrary code on mount and/or on unmount, for example to integrate with a third party library.

-* If you need your callback to run on mount **but also** to run immediately in case the element is already mounted, use `ReactiveElement.bindFn` / `bindObserver` / etc. methods.
-Generally you shouldn't need these but they might be useful for integration or extensions.
+  * Note: If you need your callback to run on mount **but also** to run immediately in case the element is already mounted, use `ReactiveElement.bindFn` / `bindObserver` / etc. methods.
+Generally you shouldn't need these, but they might be useful for integration or extensions.

 * If you want an `Owner` to _simplify_ some code.
 For example, if you have a complex component where you don't want to fiddle with ownership everywhere, you can pass a parent's owner to it using `onMountInsert(ctx => makeComponent(ctx.owner)`, but you have to know what you're doing to avoid memory leaks.
 Read more about Ownership in Laminar and Airstream docs.

   * Note: if you want an `Owner` because you're upgrading from Laminar v0.7 where each element was an Owner, this might not be the best way to achieve what you want.
 We've redesigned the API to reduce the need mess around with owners manually.
 For example, you can have modifiers like `stream --> observer` now.

+* If you need to decide which binders / inserters to use at mount time.
+For example, with `onMountInsert` you could switch between `child <-- stream` and `children <-- otherStream` every time the element is mounted.

-* If you just need a reference to `thisNode`, don't use lifecycle hooks, use `inContext`.
+* If you just need a reference to `thisNode`, **don't** use lifecycle hooks, use `inContext` – it is simpler and more performant.

+* If you can get away with `stream --> observer` binding syntax, use that, **don't** bother with lifecycle hooks.

+  * Note: Remember you can often use streams like `EventStream.unit()` and `EventStream.delay(100)` if you want the observer to be called "on mount" or 100ms after it's mounted.

 ### Lifecycle Event Timing